rjhancock/solaris-vii-games/rules.markdown

 | N/A      | N/A             | 1        | 80,000          |
 {: .table.table-hover.table-striped }

 If a MechWarrior did not pay for maintenance sim time, the player must roll 2d6 on the table below.
-If the TN is not met, the MechWarrior's skill decreases by one level.
+If the TN is not met, the MechWarrior’s skill decreases by one level.
 If they have an SPA for that skill level, this is also lost.

 | Skill Level | 2d6 TN |
 | :---:       | :---:  |